- If You Believe an Incident of Sexual Assault, Domestic Violence, Dating Violence, or Stalking Has Occurred

 The University and various social service providers in Cambridge and Boston offer a range of counseling and support services for victims of sexual assault, domestic violence, dating violence, or stalking .
 If you choose not to take advantage of these resources immediately, you should find a friend, counselor, or other support person to comfort you and to help you deal with the experience.
 That person should be with you throughout the crisis situation and follow up, and should help you regain a sense of control over events.

-HUPD, OSAPR, and UHS are well trained to aid students, faculty, and staff who are victims of sex offenses, domestic violence, dating violence, or stalking.
+HUPD, OSAPR, University Title IX Office, Title IX Coordinators, and HUHS are well trained to aid students, faculty, and staff who are victims of sex offenses, domestic violence, dating violence, or stalking.
 In addition, officers in each School and unit are available to help.
 Students can identify these individuals through their Dean’s offices or offices for student affairs.
-The University-wide Title IX Officer and the School and unit Title IX coordinators can speak with you about your options, support services, and how to file a formal complaint under the University Sexual and Gender-based Harassment Policy.
+The University-wide Title IX Coordinators and the School and unit Title IX coordinators can speak with you about your options, support services, and how to file a formal complaint under the University Sexual and Gender-based Harassment Policy.
 Each School has Title IX coordinators designated to serve students, faculty, and staff.
-To identify a Title IX Coordinator for your School or unit, please visit: http://odr.harvard.edu/title-ix-coordinators.
-Harvard faculty and staff can find assistance and support at their Dean’s offices, the offices of human resources at each school or department, or the Central Administration’s Office of Human Resources, and the Harvard International Office.
+To identify a Title IX Coordinator for your School or unit, please visit: http://titleix.harvard.edu/coordinators.
+Harvard faculty and staff can find assistance and support at their Dean’s offices, the offices of human resources at each school or department, or the Central Administration’s Office of Human Resources.
+The Harvard International Office is available to help students, faculty and staff with visa and immigration concerns.

 Harvard University Police Department (HUPD)